akash925/Dock-Optimizer-Rebuild/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved by Conmitto Inc.

 ## 🆘 **Support**